Ukrainian Aid Update

 While Fr.
 Kolasa was in Lviv, he started a community of young Christian families.
 He is asking the families in that community to find the elderly and the displaced poor families with children who are coming from the east toward Lviv.
 The aim is to immediately provide food, water, medicine, or whatever is crucial for them right now.

 As Americans who are accustomed to being able to do something, we at the Aquinas Institute are feeling particularly helpless right now while are friends in Ukraine, Poland, Austria, etc., and using their resources to help the people right in front of them.
-We have made a few more connections with people in and near Ukraine, and we will be sharing their stories and needs at a website the Aquinas Institute has set up for this purpose: https://amicitiae.org
+We have made a few more connections with people in and near Ukraine, and we will be sharing their stories and needs.

-If you would like to be on the mailing list to receive updates about our activities to help Ukrainian refugees, please go to https://amicitiae.org and subscribe to that mailing list.
+If you would like to be on the mailing list to receive updates about our activities to help Ukrainian refugees, please subscribe to our mailing list.
 There is also a donation page there to accept donations for the causes that will be listed on that website.

 We will post one more update here on the Aquinas Institute website before moving exclusively to updates from the new website.

 Please share this post, and donate if you can.